Tornado3P9/Linux-Console-Tools/Working_with_files_and_directory/cd_pwd_autojump.md

-cd ~               # changing the current directory to user's home directory cd $HOME           # changing the current directory to user's home directory cd -               # flip between the previous two directories you navigated to cd /path_to_dir    # changing the current directory to path_to_dir cd ~/Documents     # changing the current directory to ~/Documents cd $HOME/Documents # changing the current directory to ~/Documents
+cd ~               # changing the current directory to user's home directory cd $HOME           # changing the current directory to user's home directory cd -               # flip between the previous two directories you navigated to
+                   # for that, cd looks up the variable $OLDPWD
+cd /path_to_dir    # changing the current directory to path_to_dir
+cd ~/Documents     # changing the current directory to ~/Documents cd $HOME/Documents # changing the current directory to ~/Documents